scrapy/scrapy-bench/README.md

 ## Why?

-* Currently, the `scrapy bench` option present just spawns a spider which aggresively crawls randomly generated links at a high speed.
+* Currently, the `scrapy bench` option present just spawns a spider which aggressively crawls randomly generated links at a high speed.
 * The speed thus obtained, which maybe useful for comparisons, does not actually reflects a real-world scenario.
 * The actual speed varies with the python version and scrapy version.